 Don’t Miss Out with Sleep

-Although some people understimate sleep, it plays an important role in body composition.
-Not only that, but sleep deprivation is also associated with a long list of health consequences (read more about it HERE)
+Sleep plays an important role in body composition.
+Sleep deprivation is associated with a long list of health consequences.

-Lower quality and less hours of sleep show worse food choices, higher calorie intake and macronutrients imbalance (study).
-In this other study, researchers concluded that higher sleep quality increased likelihood of success to lose weight (study)
+Lower quality and less hours of sleep lead to worse food choices, higher calorie intake and macronutrients imbalance (study).

 Listen to Your Body